Carringtonb/IRCodeAssignment/README.md

 This application is built to recieve an xml file of data regarding Cisco video endpoints.
 The data will be parsed and passed to a razor view where it is rendered in an easy to read format.
 Important pieces of data are color coded based on their status, either positive (green) or negative (red).

+I have chosen to build this application using C# because it is my most famliliar language.
+I also believe that with object-oriented programming it is much easier to seperate each piece of the project and tackle one thing at a time.
+OOP also is modular which helps in trouble shooting.
+Using RazorPages is also a very convenient way to present a view, since logic is able to be implemented in the cshtml file as well as the code behind file.

 ---

 ## Tools Used